Victor-Guerrero-Devs/programming-books/php-and-mySQL/00-Preface.md

 - eventually you'll come up with solutions and write better code
 - moments of errors/mistakes will teach you
 - keep a git repo of your projects so you may see how they evolve

+## You’re Not Learning PHP

+- you are learning how to code
+- universal concepts will be taught
+- these are applicable to any other programming language
+- concepts > syntax
+- syntax changes; the concepts do not